 You can also hire a boat and spend a few days on the stunning lake.
 Begin your journey in Portumna, Galway and travel back in time with a visit to Portumna Castle.
 Tire the kids out on the woodland walking trails in Portumna Forest Park.

 Hire your boat from Locaboat or Emerald Star and head north for the picturesque village of Terryglass in Tipperary - the sunsets over the marina are truly magical.
-Dine on fresh seafood at the Derg Inn or have a hearty meal at 200-year-old Paddy’s Bar, and head back to your boat to bed down for the night.
+Have a hearty meal at 200-year-old Paddy’s Bar, and head back to your boat to bed down for the night.